Theodore Dreiser: Literary career

 During 1899, Dreiser and his first wife Sara stayed with Arthur Henry and his wife Maude Wood Henry at the House of Four Pillars, an 1830s Greek Revival house in Maumee, Ohio.
 There Dreiser began work on his first novel, Sister Carrie, published in 1900.
-Unknown to Maude, Henry sold a half-interest in the house to Dreiser to finance a move to New York without her.
+Unknown to Maude, Arthur sold a half-interest in the house to Dreiser to finance a move to New York without her.

 In Sister Carrie, Dreiser portrayed a changing society, writing about a young woman who flees rural life for the city (Chicago), fails to find work that pays a living wage, falls prey to several men, and ultimately achieves fame as an actress.
-It sold poorly and was considered controversial because of moral objections to his featuring a country girl who pursues her dreams of fame and fortune through relationships with men.
+The novel sold poorly and was considered controversial because it featured a country girl who pursues her dreams of fame and fortune through relationships with men.
 The book has acquired a considerable reputation.
-It has been called the "greatest of all American urban novels."
+It has been called by Donald L. Miller the "greatest of all American urban novels."

 In 1901 Dreiser's short story "Nigger Jeff" was published in Ainslee's Magazine.
 It was based on a lynching he witnessed in 1893.
+Dreiser's short story "Old Rogaum and His Theresa" was originally published in 1901.

 His second novel Jennie Gerhardt was published in 1911.
-His featuring young women as protagonists dramatized the social changes of urbanization, as young people moved from rural villages to cities.
+Dreiser's portrayals of young women as protagonists dramatized the social changes of urbanization, as young people moved from rural villages to cities.